jqueuniet/netbox-go/apiv3_5/docs/DeviceWithConfigContext.md

 ### NewDeviceWithConfigContext

-`func NewDeviceWithConfigContext(id int32, url string, deviceType NestedDeviceType, deviceRole NestedDeviceRole, site NestedSite, parentDevice NestedDevice, primaryIp NestedIPAddress, configContext map[string]interface{}, lastUpdated NullableTime, ) *DeviceWithConfigContext`
+`func NewDeviceWithConfigContext(id int32, url string, deviceType NestedDeviceType, deviceRole NestedDeviceRole, site NestedSite, primaryIp NestedIPAddress, configContext map[string]interface{}, lastUpdated NullableTime, ) *DeviceWithConfigContext`

 NewDeviceWithConfigContext instantiates a new DeviceWithConfigContext object This constructor will assign default values to properties that have it defined,